adoptium/aqa-tests/doc/userGuide.md

 You can set up your own Jenkins-based test builds using the AdoptOpenJDK openjdk-tests Jenkinsfiles by:

 - Configure a [Jenkins job with a Customized URL](#jenkins-configuration-with-customized-url)
-- Ensure your Jenkins machines are configured properly (see the [openjdk-infrastructure playbooks](https://github.com/AdoptOpenJDK/openjdk-infrastructure/tree/master/ansible/playbooks) for details)
+- Ensure your Jenkins machines are configured properly (see the [openjdk-infrastructure playbooks](https://github.com/AdoptOpenJDK/openjdk-infrastructure/blob/master/ansible/README.md) for details)
-- Ensure machines are labeled following the [AdoptOpenJDK labeling scheme](https://github.com/smlambert/openjdk-infrastructure/blob/labels/docs/jenkinslabels.md)
+- Ensure machines are labeled following the [AdoptOpenJDK labeling scheme](https://github.com/smlambert/openjdk-infrastructure/blob/labels/docs/jenkinslabels.md).
+Minimally, your Jenkins nodes should have hw.arch.xxxx and sw.os.xxxx labels (for example, hw.arch.x86 and sw.os.linux for an x86_linux machine).

 ### Jenkins Configuration with Customized URL